- About the Privacy Certificate

 - Privacy Certificate Guidelines

-- Common Problems With Privacy Certificates
+- Helpful Hints With Privacy Certificates

 About the Privacy Certificate

-The NIJ Privacy Certificate guidelines and format provide instructions and a useful tool for documenting that applicants understand their obligations and how they will fulfill their obligations under the confidentiality regulations found in 28 CFR Part 22.
+The NIJ Privacy Certificate (PC) guidelines and format provide instructions and a useful tool for documenting that applicants understand their obligations and how they will fulfill their obligations under the confidentiality regulations found in 28 CFR Part 22.
 Use of the supplied format will assist you in addressing all the points addressed in 28 CFR Part 22.

 Privacy Certificate Guidelines